 Historically, navigation has stopped short of guiding consumers through the world of pharmacy benefits, the most recurring segment of healthcare and a key part of the care journey.
-So where do members go when they have a drug question or need help obtaining a prescribed specialty medication?
-The answer involves a third-party entity called a pharmacy benefits manager, or PBM, who controls the pharmacy landscape.
+So where do members go when they have a drug question or need help with specialty pharmacy management?
+The answer involves a third-party entity called a pharmacy benefit manager, or PBM, who controls the pharmacy landscape.
 Legacy PBMs are notorious for being inflexible and extremely hard to navigate, causing further confusion and superfluous costs.

 Total drug spending is projected to grow from about $500 billion to $863 billion in 2028, and legacy players have little incentive to curb these rising costs.
 As drug manufacturers increase prices, PBMs push higher-rebate drugs to consumers over lower cost options with smaller rebates, raising costs for everyone.
-The industry needs a new model that puts the consumer at the center of care and lowers healthcare spend.
-Navigation is key to transforming the pharmacy benefit experience.
+The industry needs a new RX manager model that puts the consumer at the center of care and lowers healthcare spend.
+Navigation is critical for an RX manager to transform the pharmacy benefit experience.
 Here’s why:

 Creates a one-stop shop for all things pharmacy.
 66% of all adults in the United States use prescription drugs, but might not have anywhere to turn when they have a question related to their medication.
 Employees who use care navigation provided by their employers are forced to look elsewhere for pharmacy benefit answers.
 When a consumer has to jump through multiple tools or make calls to their PBM, pharmacy, or insurer to get a resolution, it creates a huge gap in care and a poor member experience.
 By making navigation a component part of PBM, it allows coordination of care to be streamlined, enabling members to receive quick and timely pharmacy benefit information all in one place.

 Improves health outcomes for employees.
 Bringing navigation to pharmacy benefits gives consumers a 1:1 relationship with a personalized, clinical pharmacist and care team who use clinical evidence and treatment guidelines to identify members who may benefit from additional therapy (e.g., prescribing statins to a diabetic if there are cardiovascular disease risk factors present), ultimately leading to greater health outcomes.
 Pharmacists proactively reach out to physicians to obtain a prior authorization, coordinate specialty medications, and enroll employees in patient assistance programs.
-If a member has a chronic condition like diabetes, pharmacy navigation guides them to the highest-quality drug at the lowest price they can afford, making sure they adhere to their treatment program.
+If a member has a chronic condition like diabetes, pharmacy services that offer navigation and specialty pharmacy management guide them to the highest-quality drug at the lowest price they can afford, making sure they adhere to their treatment program.
 Additionally, members are prompted to do clinical assessments related to specialty medications to discuss side effects and dosing.

 Written by Jessica Williams, VP of Sales at Rightway.